-If you’re using baking soda in your muffin recipe, then it’s going to be especially important to pay attention to this tip.
-Waiting too long could have a negative impact on the leavening agent and you might not have the muffins form the domed tops that you’re hoping for.
+If your recipe calls for baking soda, you should pay extra attention to this tip.
+Waiting too long could affect the leavening agent, and the muffins may not form the domed tops you’re hoping for.

-Next, it’s important to try to make the muffin batter as thick as you can.
-The thin batter doesn’t seem to do as well when you’re trying to make full, fluffy muffins.
+Next, you should try making the muffin batter as thick as possible.
+Thin batter doesn’t do as well when you’re trying to make tall, fluffy muffins.

-Generally, when the batter comes out too thin, it’s going to be because you have too many liquid ingredients.
-You can thicken the muffin batter up by adjusting things a bit.
+Generally, when the batter is too thin, it’s because you added too much liquid.
+You can thicken up the batter by adjusting the measurements of the ingredients.

-When you’re judging the consistency of the batter, it’s important to remember that you want it to be easy to transfer the batter with a spoon.
-You don’t want the batter to be so soupy that you could pour it.
+When it comes to muffin batter, you want to be able to easily transfer it with a spoon.
+The batter shouldn’t be so runny that you could pour it.

-Sometimes it might be necessary to play around with the ingredients to get things just right.
-You could also try following a different muffin recipe if you think that the current one that you’re using isn’t quite good enough.
+Playing around with the ingredients is often necessary to get the consistency just right.
+You could also try following a different muffin recipe if you think that the one you’re using isn’t working out.

 5 – Fill the Muffin Tins Properly